f5devcentral/access-labs/class3/module4/lab02.rst

 #.
 Click **Update**.

-Lab 2.2 - Create and Configure a Bot Defense Profile in Transparent Mode
+Section 2.2 - Create and Configure a Bot Defense Profile in Transparent Mode
 ==================================================================================

 An api's clients, unlike a typical web application, will often be non-human, maybe even exclusively.